matlab-deep-learning/wav2vec-2.0/README.md

 You can step through the script to examine the structure of the wav2vec 2.0 model.

+You can also use the wav2vec.m file as portable implementation of the wav2vec 2.0 model.

 ## Network Details
 The model provided in this example corresponds to the inference-only wav2vec 2.0 base model with the 960 hours finetuning split.
 It was trained using the LibriSpeech dataset [[2]](#References).
 The wav2vec 2.0 inference path consists of a feature encoder, a positional encoder, a context network, and a decoder.
 You can step through the ``speech_to_text_using_wav2vec.mlx`` file to examine the structure of each module.